-- 1. Choose one of the topics below to conduct research and create a multimedia presentation (see lesson 11 for tips).
-Use relevant graphics to highlight key ideas or information in your presentation.
-Use multiple sources for your research, and include them on a works cited page. - a.
+- a.
 Research and create a multimedia project about a citizen-led protest happening today.
 Provide some context about what led to the protest, presenting evidence given to support the cause.
-Highlight the tactics involved in bringing attention to the issues and their relative effectiveness. - b.
+Highlight the tactics involved in bringing attention to the issues and their relative effectiveness. - Citizen-led protests are happening across the country and around the world; they are an important element of active citizenship.
+Look for students to present a comprehensive picture of the context, actions, and results of the protest. - b.
 Research and create a multimedia project about an emerging or newly established democracy.
 Consider the hallmarks of a democratic society, such as freedom of speech and the press, protection of civil rights, and tolerance for political dissent.
 Give a snapshot of the nation's past.
 For instance, was a tyrannical government overthrown to establish the democratic rule?
-Present your findings, and provide evidence of the success of the new democracy.
+Present your findings, and provide evidence of the success of the new democracy. - New democracies are emerging all the time, and each nation's path to democratic rule is different.
+Look for careful reporting of the events that led to the formation of the new government.